Macun

 Macun (in Turkish also Macun şekeri) is a soft, sweet and colorful Turkish toffee paste.
 It is a street food that may be prepared with many herbs and spices.
-Macun originated from spicy preparations of Mesir macunu, a traditional Turkish herbal paste from the classical antiquity period.
+Macun originated from spicy preparations of Mesir macunu, a traditional Turkish herbal paste from the Ottoman empire.
 During classical antiquity, macun was consumed as a pharmaceutical medicine.
 It was historically served in a round tray with separate compartments for the various flavors, a serving style that has continued into modern times.
 The consumption of macun is a part of some Turkish customs.